lambda-dom/weidu_library/weidu_library/docs/libraries/references.md

 Note the signature of the called function: one argument named `value` and the return value named `return` -- the signature of an encoder.
 The available formats are detailed in the formats section.

+note(s):
+* even though the return value is named `resource`, this function can return values other than resource (references).

 # B. Formats.

 The following functions are the available encoders.
 There is usually no need to call them directly, rather call them indirectly with a resource ref via `get_resource_ref`.